This week I want to announce an exciting new venture—a brand new YouTube channel for aspiring writers — Get Writing.

 Don’t get me wrong.
-I love surprises.
-I hate predictability.
-I love to cook with morsels from different genres in order to create new and surprising flavours.
+Readers love surprises.
+They hate predictability.
 But if you promise your readers a drama, don’t give them a satire.
 They’ll punish you for it.

-Upon first publishing my new scifi/technothriller, The Level, on Amazon, I offered the following description:
+Upon first publishing my sci-fi/mystery/thriller, The Level, on Amazon, which currently is being developed into a feature film by the A-List Australian producer, G. Mac Brown, I offered the following description:

 A man, suffering from amnesia wakes up in a pitch-black room, tied to what feels like a wooden chair.
 He discovers he is a prisoner in an abandoned, labyrinthine asylum hunted by shadowy figures out to kill him.
 An enchanting woman dressed in a black burka appears out of the darkness and offers to show him the way out, if only he can remember who he truly is.
 But the truth is more terrifying than anything anyone could have ever imagined.